Diving into Kronecker Adapters: Component Design Matters: Main Results

-\paragraph{Validations for Our Proposed Principles.} Guided by the principle in Remark~\ref{remark:principle}, we show that Kronecker adapters can be effectively improved through component design.
+\paragraph{Validation for Our Proposed Principles.} Guided by the principle in Remark~\ref{remark:principle}, we show that Kronecker adapters can be effectively improved through component design.
 We refer to our approach as Component Designed Kronecker Adapters (CDKA).
-To validate the practical applicability of the principles we provide in Remark~\ref{remark:principle}, we investigate how the empirical behavior of CDKA varies as $r$, $r_1$ and $r_2$ are individually adjusted.
-Specifically, we fine-tune LLaMA-2-7B~\citep{touvron2023llama} on a 100K subset of MetaMathQA~\citep{yu2024metamath}, and assess generalization on GSM8k~\citep{cobbe2021training}. \begin{itemize} \item \textbf{Validation for $r_1$.} We examine the performance of CDKA as $r_1$ varies while holding $r$ and $r_2$ fixed, with results shown in Table~\ref{tab:diffr1}.
+To validate the practical applicability of these principles, we investigate how the empirical behavior of CDKA varies as $r$, $r_1$ and $r_2$ are individually adjusted.
+Specifically, we fine-tune LLaMA-2-7B~\citep{touvron2023llama} on a 100K subset of MetaMathQA~\citep{yu2024metamath}, and assess generalization on GSM8k~\citep{cobbe2021training}.
+See Appendix~\ref{sec:more_studies} for more results. \begin{itemize} \item \textbf{Validation for $r_1$.} We examine the performance of CDKA as $r_1$ varies while holding $r$ and $r_2$ fixed, with results shown in Table~\ref{tab:diffr1}.
 We observe a general degradation in the performance of CDKA as $r_1$ increases, suggesting the use of a small $r_1$. \item \textbf{Validation for $r_2$.} We examine the performance of CDKA as $r_2$ varies while holding $r$ and $r_1$ fixed.
 As shown in Table~\ref{tab:diffr2}, the performance increases consistently with $r_2$, indicating the use of a large $r_2$. \item \textbf{Validation for $r$.} We now examine the performance of CDKA as $r$ varies with fixed $r_1$ and $r_2$, with results reported in Table~\ref{tab:diffr}.
 We observe that performance improves substantially as $r$ increases initially, but begins to fluctuate as $r$ continues to grow.
 This suggests that when $r$ is small, i.e., $r < r^*$, increasing $r$ yields clear performance gains.
 However, once $r$ exceeds $r^*$, further increasing $r$ leads to performance instability and can even degrade performance. \end{itemize}